The Last Lecture Summary By Randy Pausch

-If You Give Up Easily for your Dreams, That it was never your Dream, it was just your wish.
+If You Give Up Easily on your Dreams, That it was never your Dream; it was just your wish.

 This is the end of The Last Lecture Summary.
 These were only 2 chapters.
-This is an amazing book, which will boost you motivate you and make you achieve your dreams, so do read it.
+This is a fantastic book, which will boost you, motivate you, and make you achieve your dreams, so do read it.
 You can get FREE Audiobook of this book from Audible.
 Or you can buy it from Amazon.